| |

 Explore Île Bizard

-So although it’s not technically still on the island of Montreal, it’s still a borough of the city.
+Although Île Bizard isn’t technically still on the island of Montreal, it’s still a borough of the city.
 It’s a small island in the Hochelaga Archipelago region.
-It’s less than a minute drive off the island over a small bridge to get to.
-The island doesn’t have much on it except for a lot of suburban homes and one of the biggest nature parks.
+It’s less than a minute drive off the island over a small bridge from Pierrefonds.

-If you’re into golfing, there are also quite a few courses you can go on the Island.
+If you’re into golfing, there are also quite a few golf courses you can go on the Island, like Elm Ridge Country Club.

 Pointe-Claire is a main suburb in the West Island Montreal.
 But!
-What you’re really interested in is Pointe-Claire Village.
+What you’re really interested in visiting a small area, Pointe-Claire Village.
 It’s along the edge of the island, on Lake Saint Louis (where the St. Lawrence River widens).

-This was always our go-to spot after supper during the summertime because it’s home to none other than Wild Willy’s.
-The worst part about this ice cream shop is that they give you too many flavours to choose from (45 to be exact!).
+This was always my go-to spot after supper during the summertime because it’s home to none other than Wild Willy’s.
+You know it’s good when the worst part about this ice cream shop is that they give you too many flavours to choose from (48 to be exact!).
 They even have dog ice cream!
 So the whole family can have some delicious dessert!

 Okay, I lied, the worse part is that no matter when you go to Wild Willy’s expect to wait in line… This is the go-to spot in the West Island Montreal on every beautiful summer day!